 May 09, 2017 | 6 PM | Kannapolis, NC

 Dr. David Nieman from the Appalachian State University Human Performance Laboratory at the North Carolina Research Campus will explain the health advantages linked to high polyphenol intake.
-The high consumption of unprocessed plant foods by inhabitants of countries bordering the Mediterranean Sea has been linked to multiple health and disease prevention benefits that are in large part due to a varied intake of polyphenols.
-Recent studies support that high versus low dietary polyphenol intake predicts reduced risk for neurodegenerative diseases (e.g., Alzheimer’s disease), diabetes, cardiovascular disease, high blood pressure, obesity, and early death from all causes.
+The high consumption of unprocessed plant foods by inhabitants of countries bordering the Mediterranean Sea has been linked to multiple health and disease prevention benefits that are, in large part, due to a varied intake of polyphenols.
+Recent studies show that high versus low dietary polyphenol intake predicts reduced risk for neurodegenerative diseases (e.g., Alzheimer’s disease), diabetes, cardiovascular disease, high blood pressure, obesity, and early death from all causes.

 “Great explanations of concepts.”